Recursive deep learning framework for forecasting the decadal world economic outlook: Results

 \subsection{Recursive deep learning framework: results}

-According to the results of the evaluation, whether in developed or developing countries, or in the overall average ranking Table \ref{tab:rk_ark}, ED-LSTM ranks first, so we use ED-LSTM to predict next decade's GDP growth rate.
-We use the Penn-World data and extend it recursively to forecast.
-We start the recursive strategy by forecasting features in the data-set until the features are long enough for us to forecast the GDP growth rate for the next decade.
-We selected the predicted RMSE for a number of countries features in the recursive process to demonstrate the reliability of the predictions .
+The results in general show that both for the case of developed or developing countries (Table \ref{tab:rk_ark}), ED-LSTM ranks first; hence, we use ED-LSTM to predict the next decade's GDP growth rate.
+We use the PWT data and extend it recursively to forecast decadal growth rate.
+We begin the recursive strategy by forecasting features in the dataset until the features are long enough for us to forecast the GDP growth rate for the next decade.

-As can be seen from the Table \ref{recursive:RMSE}, the prediction results for the features perform well and the RMSE of the test set is equivalent to the training set.
-Although we used GDP growth rate as the target in Direct Strategy to train and select the optimal model, the good results in Table \ref{recursive:RMSE} tell us that the ED-LSTM still performs well even if the target is replaced with other features in the data set, which also indicates that we can use Recursive Strategy, i.e., we can predict the features first and then the GDP growth rate.
-This demonstrates the feasibility of our recursive strategy.
-Figures \ref{fig:Australia_final_forecast} \ref{fig:Brazil_final_forecast} \ref{fig:Canada_final_forecast} \ref{fig:China_final_forecast} \ref{fig:France_final_forecast} \ref{fig:Germany_final_forecast} \ref{fig:India_final_forecast} \ref{fig:Italy_final_forecast} \ref{fig:Japan_final_forecast} \ref{fig:Russia_final_forecast} \ref{fig:South_Africa_final_forecast} \ref{fig:United_Kingdom_final_forecast} \ref{fig:United_States_final_forecast} represent the real value from 1980 to 2019 and the prediction from 2020 to 2031, the predictions include the mean of the forecast over 30 experiment runs and the 95$\%$ confidence interval of the results which are shown in the blue line with red shade.
-We see that the 95$\%$ Confidence Interval in each plots are narrow, demonstrating that the results of these 30 experiments did exhibit large variation.
+As can be seen from Table \ref{recursive:RMSE}, the prediction results for the features perform well and the RMSE of the test set is equivalent to the training set.
+Although we used GDP growth rate as the target in the \textit{direct strategy} to train and select the optimal model, the results in Table \ref{recursive:RMSE} tell us that the ED-LSTM model performs well even if the target is replaced with other features in the data set.
+This also indicates that we can use \textit{recursive strategy}, i.e., we can predict the features (economic indicators) first and then the GDP growth rate, which demonstrates the feasibility of our recursive strategy.
+Figures \ref{fig:Australia_final_forecast} \ref{fig:Brazil_final_forecast} \ref{fig:Canada_final_forecast} \ref{fig:China_final_forecast} \ref{fig:France_final_forecast} \ref{fig:Germany_final_forecast} \ref{fig:India_final_forecast} \ref{fig:Italy_final_forecast} \ref{fig:Japan_final_forecast} \ref{fig:Russia_final_forecast} \ref{fig:South_Africa_final_forecast} \ref{fig:United_Kingdom_final_forecast} \ref{fig:United_States_final_forecast} represent the real value from 1980 to 2019 and the prediction from 2020 to 2031, the predictions include the mean of the forecast over 30 experiment runs of model training and the 95$\%$ confidence interval (CI) of the results which are shown in the black line with red shade.
+We observe that the 95$\%$ confidence interval in each plot is narrow, demonstrating that the results of these 30 experiments did not exhibit large variations in predictions.